nrkn/yuki-js/README.md

 can call from their program - only top level functions in this program will be available, not any of the variables etc.

-`requiredExports` is a list of the function names that the user program is required to export
+`requiredSubroutines` is a list of the function names that the user program is required to implement

 The default options are:
 ```ts